cran-task-views/Cluster/Cluster.md

 -   Package `r pkg("crimCV")` fits finite mixtures of zero-inflated Poisson models for longitudinal data with time as covariate.
--   Multigroup mixtures of latent Markov models on mixed categorical and continuous data (including time series) can be fitted using `r pkg("depmix")` or `r pkg("depmixS4")`.
+-   Multigroup mixtures of latent Markov models on mixed categorical and continuous data (including time series) can be fitted using `r pkg("depmixS4")`.
     The parameters are optimized using a general purpose optimization routine given linear and nonlinear constraints on the parameters.
 -   Package `r pkg("flexmix", priority = "core")` implements